Greenipbot/Greenipbot/README.md

 - 📫 How to reach me hit on sanp hotrod100glock9 or @cutandbleed
 -
 - 😄 Pronouns: I'm a nigga not lgbtq
-- ⚡ Fun fact: I love everyone Welcomed
+- ⚡ Fun fact: I love everyone Welcomed Except the gay people
+- :)

 <!---
 Greenipbot/Greenipbot